 Finally, the effect of phonon inflow on hydrogen bond formation is investigated.
-The result of the $[(\rm{H}_2\rm{O})_2]^2$ cluster is obtained in Fig. \ref{fig:EffectInflows}: the larger $\mu_{\rm{hyd}}$ is and the smaller $\mu_{\rm{dist}}$ is, the larger the value of $\{0\succ_{\rm{hb}}^2$ is; the smaller $\mu_{\rm{hyd}}$ is and the larger $\mu_{\rm{dist}}$ is, the larger the value of $\{2\succ_{\rm{hb}}^2$ is.
-Obviously, phonon inflow with mode $\Omega_{\rm{dist}}$ promotes the hydrogen bond formation, while phonon inflow with mode $\Omega_{\rm{hyd}}$ prevents the hydrogen bond formation.
-The third row shows that the effect of phonon coherence phenomena is relatively insignificant compared to the effect of phonon inflow on hydrogen bond formation.
-Besides, when $m>2$, we get similar results and conclusions, which can be found in the \href{https://drive.google.com/drive/folders/125Pl9yFLYVTrlZHtbqqSgSp4tWsVwbyf?usp=sharing}{Supplementary Information}.
+Results for the $[(\mathrm{H}_2\mathrm{O})_2]^2$ cluster are shown in Fig.~\ref{fig:EffectInflows}: the larger $\mu_{\mathrm{hyd}}$ is and the smaller $\mu_{\mathrm{dist}}$ is, the larger the value of $\{0\succ_{\mathrm{hb}}^2$; conversely, the smaller $\mu_{\mathrm{hyd}}$ is and the larger $\mu_{\mathrm{dist}}$ is, the larger the value of $\{2\succ_{\mathrm{hb}}^2$.
+Thus, phonon inflow with mode $\Omega_{\mathrm{dist}}$ promotes hydrogen bond formation, while phonon inflow with mode $\Omega_{\mathrm{hyd}}$ prevents hydrogen bond formation.
+The third row shows that the effect of phonon coherence is relatively insignificant compared with the effect of phonon inflow on hydrogen bond formation.
+In addition, when $m>2$, we obtain similar results, which can be found in the \href{https://drive.google.com/drive/folders/125Pl9yFLYVTrlZHtbqqSgSp4tWsVwbyf?usp=sharing}{Supplementary Information}.